ddcroft73/ppay_bot/README.md

 # ppay_bot

 A simple bot ran by Selenium that pays an important bill.
 Missing the payload json.
-Bot works pretty well, but does not work 100% of the time.
-Some TimeOut issues and I stopped testing because it will probably cause some interest I don't want.
-Works well enough and will employ with cron to launch once a month.

-Not much to say about this.
-A quick tool to fill a need.
-I had no prior knowledge of Selenium before I wrote this and I did it in about an hour and a half.

-## To Do:
-- Learn more about Selinium mostly about waiting and time outs, not sure if im WebDriverWait... ing enough or right.
-- Test more and implement a balancer to inform me of what's left to pay.
-- implement a cLI to pass in headless option and amount to be paid.
-- Have the bot email me if a payment fails, or script fails.
-Really shouldn't be an issue.
-It's really so simple.
+Bot works pretty well, Refactored the code so that a single call takes care of WebDriverWait and find_element.
+THe code is 100% cleaner and works 95$ of the time, only problem being amy networl or server issues